peterdalle/mechanicalnews/README.md

 # Mechanical News

-Mechanical News is an application framework that scrapes and saves the full text of online news articles to a database for social science research purposes.
+Mechanical News is an application framework that scrapes and saves the full text of online news articles to a database for social science research.

-Mechanical News it built on top of [Scrapy](https://scrapy.org/) and [Flask](http://flask.pocoo.org/), which lets you write web scrapers that retrieve news articles (using Scrapy), store them in the database, and then connect to a RESTful API to retrieve the articles from the database (using Flask).
+Mechanical News it built on top of [Scrapy](https://scrapy.org/) and [Flask](http://flask.pocoo.org/) and provides a high-level API to scrape and expose articles.
+Scrapy helps you write web scrapers that scrape news articles, which is then stored in a database.
+Flask then helps by exposing the articles through a RESTful API where you can easily retrieve them.

+The users (i.e., researchers) use an R library or Python package to retrieve the articles in a [tidy data](https://en.wikipedia.org/wiki/Tidy_data) format directly from the API.
 You run Mechanical News on your own server.
-The users (i.e., researchers) instead use an R library or Python package to access the articles in a [tidy data](https://en.wikipedia.org/wiki/Tidy_data) format directly from the API.
-The researcher doesn't need to know anything about how Mechanical News works.
+The users does not need to know anything about Mechanical News, other than the package itself.

 ## Features

-- Build your own Scrapy scraper (or use an existing scraper from the library)
-- Extract information from news articles
+- Extract information from news articles using an existing scraper (or build your own)
 - Store full text news articles to a database
 - Run in different modes:
    - Scrape articles from news sites continuously (e.g., every day)
    - Scrape articles from specific URLs
+- Expose articles via API, making them available for students or collaborators with an API key

 ## Extracted information from news articles